Board of Directors

 Student Success Act

 The State of Oregon distributes roughly $1 billion per year to school districts and charter schools including The Village School to promote Community Engagement, Increased Instructional Time, Improving Student Health & Safety, Reducing Class Size, and Well-Rounded Education.
 The Village School conducted extensive information gathering surveying and community engagement to develop its own Student Investment Account plan.
 Our plan for implementing these funds may be reviewed here.
 For 2020-21, the state diverted a large portion of SIA account funding to offset decreases to the state's general education fund, thereby reducing SIA accounts by 70%.
 As a result, we were required to fund only portions of our SIA account plans.
-Funding for 2021-22 was more on track with original intentions.
+Funding for 2021-22 and beyond has been more on track with original intentions.
 The following is the SIA grant agreement with the Oregon Department of Education.
 The following links give access to our SIA annual reports:

 Video of Village School